ybot1122/playground/ssr-rsc-intro/README.md

 Until you try clicking the increment button on the counter.
 Nothing happens.
 But if you look at the code, I'm clearly using `React.useState()` and `button onClick` to update the counter.
 What happened?

 Well, right now the client only has raw HTML.
-It does not have any javascript whatsoever, so it was not able to "hook up" my interactive component to those React features.
+It does not have any javascript whatsoever, so it is not able to "hook up" my interactive component to those React features.
 What we need to do is send some Javascript to the client, and tell it to hook up my component to React.
 This is the "hydration" step you might have heard of.
 Indeed, this going to be more magic sauce from the `react-dom` package.
 We will do that in the next section.

 **OK COOL, BUT WHAT ABOUT RSC AND STREAMING AND...** we are getting there.
 Understanding these first few sections will help us understand everything else.
 Let me direct your attention to the server logs.
 You will notice that I added some console logs: